cofinalsubnets/shimmre/README.md

 Shucks Howdy!
 It's a Mini Metagrammar Reification Engine

-a PEG-based parser generator, inspired by OMeta and currently incomplete & in a profound state of hackiness. view the code at yr own risk.
+a PEG-based parser/compiler generator, inspired by OMeta. currently incomplete & in a profound state of hackiness, but mostly able to bootstrap its own grammar.